-The EX-L trim adds a large moonroof with a tilt feature, blind spot monitoring, leather seats with heating, a leather wrapped steering wheel, a 10-way power adjustable driver's seat, a powered tailgate, SiriusXM satellite radio, an auto dimming rearview mirror and a larger 8-inch touchscreen in the dash.
+The EX-L trim adds a large moonroof with a tilt feature, blind spot monitoring, leather seats with heating, a leather wrapped steering wheel, a 10-way power adjustable driver's seat, a powered tailgate, SiriusXM satellite radio, an auto dimming rearview mirror, a HomeLink automated garage door opener and an 8-inch touchscreen in the dash.

-The Touring trim includes additional convenience features, such as adding a hands-free version of the powered tailgate, that can be opened with just the wave of ones' foot.
-Other features standard on the Touring trim include a satellite linked navigation system, a 10-speaker sound system, heated outboard rear seats, roof rails, LED headlights, parking sensors, USB ports for the rear seats and additional ambient interior lighting.
+The Touring trim includes additional convenience features, such as adding a hands-free version of the powered tailgate that can be opened with just the wave of one's foot.
+Other features standard on the Touring trim include a satellite linked navigation system, a 10-speaker sound system, a mobile hotspot for Wi-Fi, heated outboard rear seats, roof rails, LED headlights, parking sensors, USB ports for the rear seats and additional ambient interior lighting.

 The top of the line Elite trim comes standard with all-wheel drive in addition to adding even more interior goodies.
 The seats are made from perforated leather with both heating and cooling functions, while the steering wheel is heated as well.
 The Elite also comes with rain-sensing wipers and power folding and auto-dimming side mirrors.

 We opted to get a Honda packs into its midsize SUV.
 In 2019, the Elite trim added blind-spot monitoring and cross-traffic alert to the already-standard adaptive cruise control, automatic headlights and lane-keeping assist., partly because we love all the bells and whistles like heated and cooled seats, but mostly because we wanted to test all the comfort and tech features